sunnyvale-it/chieri-calendari-raccolta-rifiuti/README.md

 ...
 ```

-The output lines can be collected in a .csv file and are already formatted in a way that can be inported in a Google Calendar.
+The output lines can be collected in a .csv file and are already formatted in a way that can be imported in a Google Calendar.

 ## Final thought